leo-vip/tablemanager/readme.md

 # Introduce
-this a simple db table data manager
+this is a simple table manager.
 - view data
 - pagination
 - list tables